ethyca/fides/.github/ISSUE_TEMPLATE/fidesctl_bug_report.md

 ### Expected behavior

-_A description of what you expected to happen_
+_A description of what you expected to happen._

 ### Screenshots

-_If applicable, add screenshots to help explain your problem_
+_If applicable, add screenshots to help explain your problem._

 ### Environment